What Is a Static Site?

 - Dynamic, by the opposition, means that a page can change on each reload (or at least part of it), and it is generated on the fly.

 It is important to mention that interactions on a page (animations, buttons, and actions) are not putting the Site into the Dynamic category.
-Static versus Dynamic is a conceptualization from the server-side point of view.Â
+Static versus Dynamic is a conceptualization from a server-side perspective.Â

-That’s why I more often use the term Web Application because we are doing more than rendering pages.
+That’s why I use the term Web Application more often, because we are doing more than rendering pages.
 A Web Application is the hypernym of Site/Website, the superclass for the nerdiest of us.
 So, Web Applications include simple sites and more complex applications that run on the Internet.

 It’s good to remember that at the beginning of the Web, everything was static HTML pages, and to make more Dynamic applications, people innovated and produced languages to render web pages that are not really Static.
 CGI, Perl, and PHP were the most popular solutions at the beginning.